MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 var discount = (person.Age < 20) ?
 0.5 : 1.0;
 ~~~

 I would get an exception thrown if person or age was not set.
-If I want to avoid an exception, I need to explicitly check for the null value and react accordingly or leverage the null object pattern.
+If I want to avoid an exception, I need to explicitly check for the null value and react accordingly or I could leverage the null object pattern.

 In older versions of C# were I to check for nulls my code would look something like the following...